 Here’s an example of how misplaced our transportation priorities are in the United States.

 Cincinnati has been fighting to get funding for funding for our Streetcar project.
 Today we were awarded a $25 million federal grant, which will allow us to actually begin construction this fall.
 But winning this grant was not easy.
-The mayor, city council, and streetcar supporters have been fighting non-stop for several years just to get to this point.
+The mayor, city council, and streetcar supporters have been fighting non-stop for years just to get to this point.

 Meanwhile, without even thinking twice, we’re about to spend $88 million to replace the Jeremiah Morrow Bridge, Ohio’s tallest, which carries I-71 across the Little Miami River.

 The Warren County bridge has regularly passed safety inspections, said Smigielski.

 “If it wasn’t safe, it would have been closed to traffic,” she said.

 Nope.
 The new bridge will have two lanes each way, just like the current bridge.
 (Although it will be expandable if future traffic warrants it.)